Michdriod/Document-Extractor-KYC-verification-agent/README.md

 - No Caching: No persistent document storage
 - Secure Processing: Encrypted HTTPS to AI services
 - Privacy First: No data retained after processing
-- Remote URLs: HTTPS-only fetching with MIME sniffing and signature checks; no persistence
+- Remote URLs: `/api/extract/url-ingest` enforces HTTPS with MIME sniffing and size limits.
+Other endpoints also accept URLs using the same ingestion helper (HTTP/HTTPS configurable); no persistence.

 ### API Security